Natasha Oakley Shows Off Pert Cleavage In Strapless Bikini: ‘Fifty Shades Of Green’

 Natasha rocked a soft green bikini that clung to her ample assets and exposed her bronzed décolletage.
 The strapless bikini had a circular embellishment in the center that tied the cups together.
 She flaunted her perky cleavage in the skimpy little number.

-On her lower half, the influencer sported the matching bottoms.
-However, only a glimpse of the bottoms can be seen.
+On her lower half, the influencer sported matching bottoms.
+However, only a glimpse of the bottoms was visible.
 She wrapped a semi-sheer sarong around her curvy hips.

 Natasha slicked her hair back into a chic bun, highlighting her pretty features.
-She completed her ensemble with some carefully chosen pieces of jewelry, including hoop earrings and some bracelets.
+She completed her ensemble with some carefully chosen pieces of jewelry, including hoop earrings and a few bracelets.

 The social media star’s fans showered her with attention shortly after she posted it.
 The offering has already racked up more than 16,000 likes and many comments.